makeabilitylab/physcomp/esp32/tone.md

 To use either `ledcWriteTone` and `ledcWriteNote`, we can follow a similar approach to what we did for fading an LED.

-First, we need to attach our piezo buzzer pin to one of the 16 PWM channels available on the ESP32:
+First, we need to "attach" our piezo buzzer pin to one of the 16 PWM channels available on the ESP32 using the `ledcAttachPin` function.
+In this case, we'll use Pin 26 and PWM channel 0.

 {% highlight C %}
 // Change this depending on where you put your piezo buzzer